 - Stimulate the production of collagen and elastin

-- Promotes the reduction of wrinkles, acne scarring, and hyperpigmentation
+- Helps reduce the appearance of wrinkles, acne scarring and hyperpigmentation.

-- Improves actinic keratosis, hyperkeratosis and seborrheic keratosis
+- Helps to improve actinic keratosis, hyperkeratosis and seborrheic keratosis

 - Alpha hydroxy acid derived from milk.